 Urinary Tract Reconstruction

-If a radical cystectomy is necessary, a person also needs urinary reconstruction surgery.
+If a radical cystectomy is necessary, you may also need urinary tract reconstruction surgery.
 To perform this procedure, the surgeon uses a segment of the intestine to create a new avenue through which urine can empty from the body.
 To help you maintain urinary function without a bladder, our surgeons can use one of several reconstructive techniques.

-Urologic surgeons at NYU Langone are highly experienced in performing all types of urinary reconstruction.
+Our urologic surgeons are highly experienced in performing all types of urinary reconstruction.
 They are pioneers in minimally invasive reconstructive surgery and have the most experience among specialists in New York City using this innovative technique.

 Regardless of the surgical approach, support services are available to people who must adapt to changes in urination after these procedures.

 Ileal Conduit Surgery

 During creation of an ileal conduit, the doctor removes a short section of the small intestine, the tube that helps digest food.
 He or she uses the intestine to create a conduit, or channel, that connects the ureters, tube-like structures that normally carry urine from the kidneys to the bladder, to a surgically created opening in the abdomen called a stoma.

 After the surgery, urine passes from the kidneys, into the ureters, through the conduit, and out the stoma into a plastic receptacle called a urostomy bag or pouch.
 The pouch is worn on the outside of the body, underneath clothes, where it discreetly collects urine.

 The urostomy pouch is emptied three or four times a day.
 Our nurses and doctors can help you learn how to care for the stoma and use the urostomy pouch.